Jump over

 Put it on hold

-- Stiffness or a stiff gait the next day
+- Stiffness or an awkward gait the next day

-- Repeated licking or nibbling of a joint
+- Repeated licking or nibbling at a joint

-- He balks at a movement that was fine yesterday
+- He baulks at a movement that was fine yesterday

 Off to the vet

-- Clear lameness or refusal to bear weight on a leg
+- Clear limping, or refusing to put weight on a leg

 - Pain when you handle him

-- The refusal to jump takes hold over the days
+- The refusal to jump settles in over the days

-Too young, overweight or fragile in the joints?
-The living-room mini-tunnel (a cardboard box open at both ends, wedged so it does not roll) does the same playful job with no impact at all: you call him through, you reward the complete crossing, and you never push him into it.
+Is your dog too young, elderly, arthritic, overweight, or from a flat-faced breed that struggles to breathe on exertion (bulldog, pug)?
+The living-room mini tunnel (a cardboard box open at both ends, wedged so it cannot roll) gives you the same game with no impact at all: call him through, reward the full crossing, and never push him into it.

 Frequently asked questions